MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/preview/update-from-ltsc-preview.md

  cscript ospp.vbs /inpkey:yourkey
  cscript ospp.vbs /act
 ```
 Replace *yourkey* with your MAK client activation key.
-You will need to restart any Office apps for these changes take effect.
+You will need to restart any Office apps for these changes to take effect.

 ## Additional information for Office on Windows

 - The ospp.vbs commands can be included in a script that you can deploy and run across the computers in your organization, such as with Microsoft Configuration Manager.
 - You can also use the Volume Activation Management Tool (VAMT) 3.1 to centrally manage volume activation.
 You need to use VAMT 3.1 with Office LTSC 2024.
 VAMT 3.0 won't work with Office LTSC 2024.
 For more information, see [Volume Activation Management Tool (VAMT) Technical Reference](/windows/deployment/volume-activation/volume-activation-management-tool).
 - This also applies to updating Project Professional 2024 Preview to Project Professional 2024, or Visio Professional 2024 Preview to Visio LTSC Professional 2024.
-- If you have the 32-bit version of Office LTSC 2024 Preview installed and want to install the 64-bit version, you must uninstall the preview first.
+- If you have the 32-bit version of Office LTSC 2024 Preview installed and want to install the 64-bit version of Office LTSC 2024, you must uninstall the preview first.
 This also applies if you're switching from 64-bit to 32-bit.
 - If you're a volume licensed customer and want to install Office LTSC Standard 2024, you must first uninstall Office LTSC Professional Plus 2024 Preview.

 For more information, see [Overview of volume activation of Office](../../volume-license-activation/plan-volume-activation-of-office.md) and [Tools to manage volume activation of Office](../../volume-license-activation/tools-to-manage-volume-activation-of-office.md).